-SIMS organizes short-term mission service trips around the globe for groups of 15-20 students and health professionals throughout the year.
-SIMS teams are interdisciplinary and composed primarily of Loma Linda students from various schools and programs- other volunteers may be able to participate in a trip depending on available space.
+Throughout the year, SIMS organizes short-term mission service trips around the globe for groups of students and health professionals.
+SIMS teams are interdisciplinary and composed primarily of Loma Linda University (LLU) students from various schools and programs.
+Other LLUH volunteers may participate in a trip depending on available space.

-Short-term group trips typically last from seven days to three weeks.
-The goals and objectives of each trip vary based on the stated needs of the hosting community and organization.
-Trip activities generally may include providing primary medical care, dental services, public health education, evangelism, and children's programs to an under-served community.
+Short-term group trips typically last from seven days to 3 weeks.
+The goals and objectives of each trip vary based on the stated needs of the hosting organization and community.
+Trip activities generally include providing primary medical care, dental services, public health education, evangelism and children’s programs to an under-served community.

-There are two steps to complete before you are a registered and a confirmed participant:
+There are two steps to complete before you are a registered and confirmed trip participant: